+Later sections explain these connections and provide programmatic examples.

+Viewing API information

+For detailed information on the SMRT Link web services API calls, including definitions and examples, see Swagger-generated information here:

+'''

+https://<server name>:8243/sl/docs/services/#/default

+'''

-The next section explains these connections and provides programmatic examples.
-For other detailed information on the SMRT Link Web Services API calls, see https://<SMRTLinkServername>:8243/sl/docs/services/ where <SMRTLinkServername>:8243 is the name and port number of your local SMRT Link server.
+where <server name>: 8243 is the name and port number of your local SMRT Link server.

-Connecting to the SMRT Link Services API Securely
+Connecting to the SMRT Link Services API securely

-SMRT Link v10.1 restricts access to the services port (Default = 9091) to clients running on localhost or connecting via the secure (HTTPS) WSO2 API Manager on port 8243, with authentication credentials.
+SMRT Link v13.0 restricts access to the services port (Default = 9091) to clients running on localhost or connecting via the secure (HTTPS) API gateway on port 8243, with authentication credentials.
+The default API gateway combines NGINX for HTTPS, KrakenD for API management, and Keycloak for authentication.

 If you only connect from localhost, the existing clients will continue to work as long as you specify localhost or 127.0.0.1 and not the full host/domain name.
-If you are running any external database or automation programs that connect to the SMRT Link API, this section describes how to adapt your code to v10.1.
+If you are running any external database or automation programs that connect to the SMRT Link API, this section describes how to adapt your code to v13.0.

-Please use caution when embedding user credentials in shell scripts or source code, as this may expose them in log files or shell history.
+Use caution when embedding user credentials in shell scripts or source code, as this may expose them in log files or shell history.
 We recommend that automated clients such as LIMS systems use a special-purpose account with limited or no system login access.
-For example, the SMRT Link v10.1 installation process automatically creates a user in WSO2 for the Sequel Systems to use when connecting.
-Since this user is only known to WSO2, it cannot be used for any purpose other than connecting to the SMRT Link API.
+For example, the SMRT Link v13.0 installation process automatically creates a user in Keycloak for the RevioTM, Sequel IIe and Sequel II systems to use when connecting.
+Since this user is only known to the SMRT Link API gateway, it cannot be used for any purpose other than connecting to the SMRT Link API.